facebook/relay/website/versioned_docs/version-v16.0.0/guides/relay-resolvers.md

 ## Docblock Fields

-The Relay compiler looks for the following fields in any docblocks that includes `@RelayResolver`:
+The Relay compiler looks for the following fields in any docblocks that include `@RelayResolver`:

 - `@RelayResolver` (required)
 - `@rootFragment` (optional) The name of the fragment read by `readFragment`
 - `@deprecated` (optional) Indicates that the field is [deprecated](https://spec.graphql.org/June2018/#sec--deprecated).
-May be optionally followed text giving the reason that the field is deprecated.
+May be optionally followed by text giving the reason that the field is deprecated.

 The docblock may also contain free text.
 This free text will be used as the field’s human-readable description, which will be surfaced in Relay’s editor support on hover and in autocomplete results.